LittleBaiBai/deadly-yamls/demo-draft.md

             name: animal-rescue-basic
             key: username
     ```
+1. Show `BasicAuthenticationSecurityConfiguration` and explain how env var gets mapped from `ANIMAL_RESCUE_SECURITY_BASIC` to `animal.rescue.security.basic`
+1. Explain that the `basic` profile is activated using an env var in the deployment and that the profile is used to include the `BasicAuthenticationSecurityConfiguration`
 1. Deploy and verify basic auth working with the app
 1. Show 401 accessing the API
 1. Add basic auth configuration to external API deployment